About the Volunteer Service

 • What is the deadline for me to give you the exact dates of my stay?

-As early as possible so that we can organise all of the official documents concerning your stay here.
+As early as possible so that we can organize all of the official documents concerning your stay here.

 • Can you give me some kind of document proving that I worked for you?